sneha31415/vision_transformers_from_scratch/notes/neural_networks/neural_networks_notes.md

 A **neural network** is a computational model which consists of **interconnected layers of nodes** (neurons) that can learn to perform tasks by adjusting some **parameters (weights and biases in this case)** connecting them together.

-e.g. A basic form of this is a **Linear Regression** model which aims to find the line of best fit for the data which it is given, so the parameters here are the **slope and the y-intercept** of the [line.IN](http://line.IN) this model there is only one input layer and one output layer.
+e.g. A basic form of this is a **Linear Regression** model which aims to find the line of best fit for the data which it is given, so the parameters here are the **slope and the y-intercept** of the line, In this model there is only one input layer and one output layer.

 Convolutional Neural Network(CNN) → Good of image recognition